Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 There are two main trails here – the easy coastal trek to Monkey beach or an inland jungle trek to a turtle sanctuary.

-For both trails, you’ll probably need 2 days to cover all the highlights:
+You’ll probably need 2 days to cover all the highlights for both trails:

 - Kerachut Beach (Pantai Keracut) – the turtle sanctuary and meromictic lake are here